ariskyr/Untitled-2.5D-Platformer/README.md

 3. **Modular Exterior House Pack**: TODO (mostly stuff for homes/towns)
 4. **Modular Environment Pack**: Trees, Stones, Cliffs etc (will be used for overworld and caves/beaches)

+## Art Direction

+* **SreenSpace Cavity**:
+A ScreenSpace cavity renderer feature.
+Allows highlighting of mesh edges to make assets pop a bit more (since its low poly).
+Replicates what blender cavity option does.
+    1. Main renderer feature is in ScreenSpaceCavity/Shaders/**Cavity**.
+Place onto the URP Renderer Data (options to configure in there)
+    2. Custom **ToonyLight** shader in ShaderPack/Shaders that can be used on any asset to enable the effect.

+* **Mixed GI**:
+    * Bake Lightmaps for each scene.
+Set static all object that are not movable and generate the lightmap.
+Settings can be tweaked.

+    * a Light probe group is used to sample the lightmap on different points and display that on dynamic objects.
+WIP: Still need to apply that to 2D sprites.

+* **Post-Process**:
+    * Each scene contains a Global_PPV (Global volume with a post process profile slapped on).
+All Post process settings are contained there (Tonemapping, Bloom etc...)

+    * For specific scenarios a Local_PPV can be created to make custom setups for different areas.

 ## Sound and Music